hi-jin/ros-humble-novnc/README.md

 ```

 ### 4. Enjoy ROS2 in your Docker container!
-Run `rviz2` and connect to http://localhost:8080/vnc.html to test your environment.
+Connect to http://localhost:8080/vnc.html and run `rviz2` to test your environment.
 ```bash
 rviz2
 ```